dsdanielpark/open-llm-leaderboard-report/README.md

 ##  Total Summary
 ![](assets/20230809/totalplot.png)
-Parameters: The largest parameter model achieved so far has been converted to 100 for percentage representation.
+- Parameters: The largest parameter model achieved so far has been converted to 100 for percentage representation.
+When there is no parameter information in model name, it is displayed as 0, making the graph appear to suddenly connect to 0.

 ## Average Ranking
 ![](assets/20230809/rankingplot_Average.png)